sst/guide/_chapters/create-a-cloudfront-distribution.md

 ![Select get started web screenshot]({{ site.url }}/assets/select-get-started-web.png)

 In the Create Distribution form we need to start by specifying the Origin Domain Name for our Web CloudFront Distribution.
 This field is pre-filled with a few options including the S3 bucket we created.
 But we are **not** going to select on the options in the dropdown.
-This is because the options here are the REST API endpoints for the S3 bucket instead of the one that is setup as a static website.
+This is because the options here are the REST API endpoints for the S3 bucket instead of the one that is set up as a static website.

 You can grab the S3 website endpoint from the **Static website hosting** panel for your S3 bucket.
 We had configured this in the previous chapter.
 Copy the URL in the **Endpoint** field.